-These are set off by various organisations and by the Czech revellers themselves.
-The restaurants and river cruises time their entertainment programmes to coincide with this, some providing Champagne for their guests to celebrate with.
+These are set off by various organisations, many by Czech revellers themselves!
+While the restaurants and river cruises time their entertainment programmes so guests can watch the fireworks - some even provide Champagne for their guests to celebrate with.

 Broadly, there are two options for where to watch the midnight fireworks.
-The first is to head for anywhere on or overlooking the river - this means near Charles Bridge
+The first option is to head for somewhere overlooking the river

-The atmosphere is fun and relaxed, as people take in the beauty of fireworks over water, with the backdrop of Charles Bridge, Prague Castle and the Old Town.
+The atmosphere is fun and relaxed, as people take in the beauty of fireworks over water with a backdrop of a combination of Charles Bridge, Prague Castle, the Old Town and/or the Lesser Town.

 (the most popular) or Wenceslas Square